 b action necessary to remedy the default;

-c information prescribed by the regulations about the debtor’s rights to make a hardship application, request to postpone enforcement, make a complaint to a dispute resolution scheme (see “Credit dispute resolution” in Unauthorised transactions and epayments code);
+c information prescribed by the regulations about the debtor’s rights to make a hardship application, request to postpone enforcement, make a complaint to a dispute resolution scheme (see “Solving disputes with creditors” in Unauthorised transactions and ePayments Code);

 d that a subsequent default of the same kind that occurs during the notice period may be the subject of enforcement proceedings without further notice if it is not remedied within the period;